sandervandevelde/MQTTBrokerPrivatePreview/README.md

 **Executing scenarios:**

  To execute the scenarios, you can use either portal or CLI to create resources such as namespace, clients, topicspaces, etc. using the provided ARM templates / JSONs.
 (You can use other methods such as GitHub deploy to Azure or ARM client to perform these steps)
-	- MQTT Broker is currently supported only in Central US EAUP and East US EAUP regions
+	- MQTT Broker is currently supported only in Central EUAP and East US 2 regions
 - To connect to the new MQTT broker, the clients must use authenticated based on X.509 certificates.
 Clients can be authenticated using a CA signed certificate or a thumbprint of a self-signed certificate.
     - CA certificate is also a nested resource under the namespace, so each scenario will provide instructions on how to load a CA certificate vs. how to use self-signed certificate.
 Once the client is connected regular pub/sub operations will work.
     - One and only one authentication type properties (from CertificateThumbprint or CertificateSubject) must be provided in the Create/Update Payload for Client.